felirami/neetchatethglobal/docs/PROJECT_STATUS.md

 - ✅ Relaxed filtering to show conversations without peer addresses (for new groups)
 - ✅ "Force Sync" button for manual network sync
 - ✅ Fallback display names for groups without clear peer address
+- ✅ **NEW**: localStorage mapping system to restore peerAddress for conversations
+- ✅ **NEW**: InboxId-based conversation matching (preferred method for XMTP V3/MLS)
+- ✅ **NEW**: Automatic conversation identification by checking message senders
+- ✅ **NEW**: Enhanced existing conversation lookup with multiple fallback methods

 #### ChatWindow Component
 - ✅ Message display for selected conversation